MatthewReid854/reliability/docs/Development roadmap.rst

 -    Add least squares as a method to obtain the initial guess for all Fitters.
 Currently this has been implemented in Fit_Weibull_2P_grouped but all the other Fitters use scipy which is slower but more accurate for small datasets.
 -    Limited_failure_population for Weibull_2P - Some data sets are from a population which does not all fail.
 Such populations are best modelled using a limited failure population model. `JMP <https://www.jmp.com/support/help/14-2/distributions-2.shtml>`_ has this distribution, but they call it "defective subpopulation".
 Meeker and Escobar (1998) call it "Limited Failure Population".
 -    ALT_probability_plot_Weibull prints new alpha in [] when given list as input.
+-    Improvement to the online documentation for how some of these methods work, including the addition of more formulas, algorithms, and better referencing.

 **Low priority (more of a wish list at this point)**